DavideNardone/Accelerating-DTW-Subsequence-Search-with-CUDA-GPU/README.md

-# Multivariate-Time Series Object Software (M-TSOP)
+# Multivariate Time Series Software (MTSS)

 A GP-GPU/CPU Dynamic Time Warping (DTW) implementation for the analysis of Multivariate Time Series Object (MTSO).

-## What M-TSOP is?
+## What MTSS is?

-M-TSOP is a GPU/CPU library for the **Classification** and the **Subsequence Similarity Search** of MTSO.
-Originally inspired by [1], M-TSOP aims to improve the *Time Perfomance* and *Accuracy* for classyfing and sub-searching any kind of MTS by using the well known similarity measure: **Dynamic Time Warping (DTW)**.
+MTSS is a GPU/CPU software designed for the **Classification** and the **Subsequence Similarity Search** of MTSO.
+Originally inspired by [1], MTSS aims to improve the *Time Perfomance* and *Accuracy* for classyfing and sub-searching any kind of MTS by using the well known similarity measure: **Dynamic Time Warping (DTW)**.

-In order to improve the *Time Performace* of these two tasks (which may be considered highly time consuming), M-TSOP present a **GPGPU** implementation which allows to achieve almost three order of magnitude speedup, while to get better *Accuracy* results, it uses different type of DTW, namely:
+In order to improve the *Time Performace* of these two tasks (which may be considered highly time consuming), MTSS present a **GPGPU** implementation which allows to achieve almost three order of magnitude speedup, while to get better *Accuracy* results, it uses different type of DTW, namely:

 1. **D-MDTW:** Dependent-Multivariate Dynamic Time Warping
 2. **I-MDTW:** Independent-Multivariate Dynamic Time Warping